Trevor-2/Sparx-hack/README.md

 3. Bookwork check photo may take more time to load, if you cant wait, just go to "screenshot" file and open the photo yourself.
 4. You MUST run this program in background.
 5. after answer qustion, wait for 1-2 second, screenshot take time.
+6. If you are concerned that the program is a virus, please check using www.virustotal.com

 ## Acknowledgments
 This project is written by OpenAI's ChatGPT.